TBD9rain/quick_ref/systemverilog.md

 Unpacked structure, unpacked union, or unpacked array are of aggregated vraibles.
 Others are of singular variables.

+Class handles are singular.
+But classes need not be categorized as singular or aggregate.

 ## Singular data types